jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python
     :lineno-start: 8
-    :emphasize-lines: 5
+    :emphasize-lines: 10-11
     :emphasize-text: datetime now

+    def factory(
+            first_name, last_name,
+            sex, year_of_birth,
+        ):
         return {
             'first_name': 'jane',
             'last_name': 'doe',
-            'sex': 'F,
+            'sex': 'F',
+            # 'age': 0,
+            # 'age': this_year()-year_of_birth,
-            'age': datetime.datetime.now().year - year_of_birth,
+            'age': datetime.datetime.now().year-year_of_birth,
         }

   the terminal_ is my friend, and shows :ref:`NameError<test_catching_name_error_in_tests>`

   .. code-block:: python

     NameError: name 'datetime' is not defined.
                Did you forget to import 'datetime'

+  because datetime_ is not defined in this file_

 * I add an `import statement`_ for the `datetime module`_ at the top of ``person.py``